desserts

 Servings and Cooking Time

 This recipe makes 8 servings.
-Preparation time is approximately 20 minutes, with a cooking time of about 30 minutes.
+Preparation time is approximately 30 minutes, with an additional cooking time of 15 minutes for the filling and 10 minutes for the meringue.

 Nutritional Value